Coffee blog

 You will need:

-• 1 liter distilled water.
+• 1 l distilled water

-Mix this in one bottle and label it KH/buffer.
+Mix this in one bottle and label it "KH/buffer".

 Preparing hardness